ORGANIZATION OF THE EARL GREY SCHEME (2)

 In practice, things would move more slowly: the Earl Grey female orphan emigration scheme was only one of the many things confronting Irish workhouses.
 Death, and disease, maintaining discipline and tending the sick, feeding the inmates, making them work, and managing finances were just some of the others.
 It took time to find out who was willing to emigrate and to arrange for their inspection by Emigration agents.
 It took time to put out tenders and decide who would supply shoes, clothes and boxes for the orphans.
 It took time to gather small groups together and arrange travel, by cart or rail or Bianconi coach, to an Irish port and thence by steamer to Plymouth.
 And one would never know when another crisis would occur; ‘the young women chosen cannot go just yet, cholera has taken hold in the workhouse‘ (Kells BGMB 1849).
 The matron of the workhouse has absconded with the clothes for the ‘girls’.
 Fortunately, many of the Board of Guardian Minute Books for workhouses that sent female orphans to Australia have survived for the appropriate period.
 From these, we see something of the scheme in action.
 Let me give some examples.

 Presumably. when Poor Law Commissioners were directed to focus on ‘better regulated’ workhouses, it was to improve the scheme’s chance of success.
 That, however, did not ensure uniformity of practice either from workhouse to workhouse or as time went by.
 Some, such as Clonmel and Cashel were sticklers about the selection process.
 There had to be medical certificates and testimonials for each of the young women.
 Others such as Poor Law Commissioner Edward Senior could write this was a chance to get rid of some of the ‘permanent deadweight‘ from Northern Unions.
 [Is minic a ghearr teanga duine a scornach /It’s often a person’s tongue/language cuts his throat.
 Or Ní thuigeann an sách an seang/The well fed does not understand the lean].
-(I wonder if this Edward Senior was the brother of Nassau Senior.
+(I wonder if this Edward Senior was related to Nassau Senior.
 Does anyone know?)
 Yet Senior made sure he was seen to choose Belfast orphans very carefully indeed, interviewing each one, asking if they could read, what work they had done, did they have character references?
 (See Richard Reid’s excellent study of assisted emigration to Australia, Farewell My Children, Anchor Books, 2011, p.143).
 In March 1848 Senior ‘strongly advocated keeping emigrants from the North of Ireland together‘ and even asked for a ship to be sent from Belfast.
 The latter was refused.
 Belfast, like Clonmel and Cashel, was a well-regulated workhouse.
 The Belfast Board was even prepared “to provide temporary accommodation for the emigrants who may be sent to Belfast from the other Northern Unions until they can be embarked” and “to provide a medical inspecting officer other than the medical officer of the workhouse“.
 On the 17th May, 1848, they used a vacant building to accommodate emigrants from Antrim, Armagh, Ballymena, Banbridge.
 Cookstown, Downpatrick, Dungannon, Lisburn and Newtownards.

 [Incidentally, in the light of the ‘scandal’ that was to occur later, the minutes of the Belfast Board of Guardians reported that a number of cases of syphilis were admitted to the workhouse in the very week the first ‘Earl Grey’ orphans were due to depart.
 It’s not hard to imagine boisterous young women, excited and maybe fearful, teasing each other about having syphilis.
 Syphilis was still in the workhouse eight months later for ten year old Maria Walker was reported in the list of deaths having been admitted “in a very weak state from gangrenous sloughing of the genital organs“.
 She had slept in the same bed as the 16 year old son of the person with whom she lived: the boy had syphilis.
 In the next month, cholera struck.]